 Flip it, flip it good

-Flipping the food frequently can help prevent the formation of HCAs, amines that are produced when meat is cooked, grilled or broiled at high heat.
-In this sense, use a tong or a spatula instead of a fork to turn the meat without piercing it, so you don’t release its juice.
-Also, grill smaller portions of meat so they can cook faster and spend less time on the grill.
+Flipping the food frequently can help prevent HCAs’ formation, amines that are produced when meat is cooked, grilled or broiled at high heat.
+In this sense, use a tong or a spatula instead of a fork to turn the meat without piercing it so you don’t release its juice.
+Also, grill smaller portions of meat to cook faster and spend less time on the grill.